-Sorry… but they are, especially when you consider other types of elves… real elves and what not.
-I’ve described Santa’s elves above but real Elves are nothing like that… They aren’t happy and they don’t spend the year making toys.
-They aren’t necessarily evil but they are more or less ambivalent to humans… They wouldn’t go around spending all year making toys.
+Sorry… But they are, especially when you consider other types of elves, real elves.
+I’ve described Santa’s elves above but real elves are nothing like that.
+They aren’t happy and they don’t spend the year making toys.
+They aren’t necessarily evil but they are more or less ambivalent to humans.
+They wouldn’t go around spending all year making toys for them.
 They’ve got better things to do like… you know… stuff!
-However… they are a bit tricky if you get my drift… They play jokes, they hide things and they generally cause mischief.
+However, they are a bit tricky, if you get my drift.
+They play jokes, they hide things and they generally cause mischief.

-You find these elves all across the post-roman Germanic speaking/Scandinavian world which is where we get the whole idea of the elf as a creature from.
-And considering that Santa and his elves supposedly live in Lapland then they kind of fit into the whole geographic origin point even if they don’t exactly correspond in terms of behaviour.
-These elves even show up in germanic names… like Aelfric, Aelfweard, Aelfred… Basically wherever you see an old Germanic name with AELF in it… The only name still in use
+You find these elves all across the post-Roman Germanic speaking/Scandinavian world, which is where we get the whole idea of the elf as a creature from.
+And considering that Santa and his elves supposedly live in Lapland then I suppose they kind of fit into the whole geographic origin point even if they don’t exactly correspond in terms of behaviour.
+These elves even show up in Germanic names like Aelfric, Aelfweard, Aelfred.
+Basically, wherever you see an old Germanic name with AELF in it.
+The only name still in regular use is Alfred.

-But anyway… In Viking Mythology you have two types of Elves… Light Elves and Dark Elves.
-The Light elves live in Aelfheim and the Dark Elves live in Svartalfheim.
-The light elves are generally the same as Tolkiens elves… Only a bit more divine and without the pointy ears… And a bit more butch.
-However… Some sources reckon that there is very little difference between Dark Elves and Dwarves, even going so far as to reckon that Svartalfheim and Nidavellir (Where the dwarves live) are actually the same place.
-But if the Dwarves and Dark Elves are the same then that provides us with an interesting connection to Santa.
-The Dwarves are the ones who make things… Like Mjolnir (Thor’s Hammer) for instance.
-Santa’s elves also make things and as they seem to have nothing to do with what we know of as Elves does that mean they’re actually these Dark Elves/Dwarves?
+In Viking Mythology you have two types of elves- Light elves and dark elves.
+The light elves live in Aelfheim and the dark elves live in Svartalfheim.
+The light elves are generally the same as Tolkiens elves, anly a bit more divine and without the pointy ears, and a bit more butch.
+However, some sources reckon that there is very little difference between dark elves and dwarves, even going so far as to reckon that Svartalfheim and Nidavellir (Where the dwarves live) are actually the same place.
+But if the dwarves and dark elves are the same then that provides us with an interesting connection to Santa.
+The dwarves are the ones who make things, like Mjolnir (Thor’s Hammer.)
+Santa’s elves also make things and as they seem to have nothing to do with what we know of as elves does that mean they’re actually these dark elves/Dwarves?